 Blending has taken center stage in all permit renewals.
 A "No Feasible Alternative" report was completed, which will enable the District to allow sufficient time to design, seek funding and construct plant process changes necessary to treat all flows with secondary treatment.
 District staff has implemented process changes that have increased secondary treatment plant capacity from 5.8 mgd to 8.5 mgd.
-The Secondary Expansion mentioned previously will investigate options to provide full secondary treatment during wet weather events peak flows of up to 25 million gallons per day and includes flow equalization.
+The Secondary Expansion mentioned previously will expand secondary treatment capacity to 18 mgd and provide a one million gallon storage basin to store flows in excess of 18 million gallons.
 The plant expansion will reduce effluent Emerging Contaminants.
 District staff will seek further opportunities to increase secondary treatment capacity to reduce primary blending until the secondary plant upgrades are complete.
 Staff will also take steps to reduce I & I into the system.